+Students may access books, periodicals, magazines, and full-text databases through the discovery bar located on the library web page.
+If they cannot find a particular resource within the library, they have access to interlibrary loan with resources available with participating libraries in Kentucky and throughout the United States.
 Students may access more than 59,000 magazines, newspapers, and journals in online and print formats.
 The library incorporates numerous full-text databases into its collection, both specialized and general, through the Kentucky Virtual Library and the Appalachian College Association.
 Students and faculty members have remote and 24-hour access to significant academic and learning resources.
-In addition to the databases, there are tailored library subjects guides, created by the library staff, for various areas of study.
-A full list of these guides can be found on the library's web page.
+In addition to the databases, there are tailored library research guides, created by the library staff, in various areas of study.
+All of this information along with information about the library services and Blackboard access can be found on the Katie Murrell Library web page.